The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

 It is the most commonly used illicit drug in Australia and the third most commonly used drug after alcohol and tobacco.

-According to the most recent government health survey, conservatively, eight million adults have used cannabis at least once and more than 11% of Australians use it regularly.
+According to the most recent government health survey, conservatively, 8 million adults have used cannabis at least once and more than 11% of Australians use it regularly.
 About 2.4 million Australians regularly use cannabis today.

-It is quite similar to the model in the ACT but with a few differences.
+It’s quite similar to the model in the ACT but with a few differences.

-It is impossible to legally obtain seeds in the ACT.
+It’s impossible to legally obtain seeds in the ACT.
 Under our Bill they can be shared.

 It would significantly reduce the burden on the criminal justice system.